jnozzi/cocoadev.com/markdown/ChangingWindowTextureProgrammatically.md

 Dan Wood of Watson fame posted this that may be of some help: http://weblog.karelia.com/Cocoa/Class_Posing_is_Cool.html

-*I think there is a private method -setTextured: in General/NSWindow*
+*I think there is a private method -setTextured: in NSWindow*
 ----

 I used something like

-	BOOL canWeChangeTextureOnTheFly = General/theWindowController window] respondsToSelector:@selector(_setTexturedBackground:)];
+	BOOL canWeChangeTextureOnTheFly = theWindowController window] respondsToSelector:@selector(_setTexturedBackground:)];
 	if (!canWeChangeTextureOnTheFly) return;
 	[[theWindowController window]  _setTexturedBackground:defaultTextured]; //or whatever,  undocumented !!